-Here we are in a brand new year...with the same old challenges.
-The same kids that drive you crazy, the same administrators that may also be driving you crazy.
+Here we are in a brand new year…with the same old challenges.
+The same kids that drive you crazy and the same administrators that may also be driving you crazy.
 Too little time, too much to do, and so on and so on.
-So, here are three New Years Resolutions to help you and your students make it to June.
+So, here are three New Years resolutions to help you and your students make it to June.

-Not much creative or worthwhile happens after, "no." But maybe no, doesn't have to be no. Can you find a way for your student to get his or her request granted that works for you too?
-Sometimes, we are so used to saying "no" we don't even stop to consider what "yes" would mean.
-Here are 8 Ways Not to say No.
+Not much creative or worthwhile happens after “no.” But maybe “no” doesn’t have to be no. Can you find a way for your student to get his or her request granted that works for you, too?
+Sometimes, we are so used to saying “no” that we don’t even stop to consider what “yes” would mean.
+Here are 8 Ways Not to Say No.